 As you make on-time payments on your secured credit card, you will start to build positive credit history.

 As you work to establish credit, keep an eye on your credit report to make sure there are no errors.
-If you find any errors, contact Dovly, an automated credit engine, to help you dispute them with the credit bureau.
-Give it a try risk-free with our free membership tier.
+If you find any errors, contact Dovly, an AI credit engine that can help you dispute any errors you find on your credit report.
+Try it risk-free with our free membership tier.
+Get in touch with Dovly today.